NephriteLabs/NephriteLabs/README.md

 I've also done API requests in JSON, transformed the data with Python, and exported it for further analysis.
 Obviously, there's been quite a lot of SQL, Excel, and dashboarding tools such as Power BI and Tableau.

-I also have some experience with scikit-learn, and I'm tackling ML at the moment, thinking about going into PyTorch or TensorFlow, maybe both - we'll see.
+I also have some experience with scikit-learn, and I'm tackling ML at the moment, thinking about going into PyTorch or TensorFlow, maybe both.
 Big Data, NoSQL, ML - these are all areas I'm planning to develop myself in further.

 There's a lot to learn and I love it.
 Things don't seem to be too complicated, but there are certainly challenges.